 — Bocce ball

 Gather in the backyard or the beach (if it’s still warm enough) for a night of celebration underneath the autumn stars.
 Buy some roasting sticks or find some long, skinny branches and offer your guests snacks to cook over an open-flame fire, including:

 — Hot dogs: A classic bonfire food best served with mustard, relish, ketchup (depending on where you’re from!), and buns.
 To really make the night special, cook a big pot of chili for your guests to eat on its own or to turn their franks into chili dogs.

 — Bacon: Skewer strips of bacon on a roasting stick and serve on toasted slices of artisanal bread for a smoky sandwich your guests will gobble up.

 — Fruit: Chunks of pineapple, apple, and pear get even sweeter and more delectable when they’re roasted on an open flame.

 — Veggies: It’s hard to beat the taste of roasted vegetables in the fall.
-Offer your guests some sliced zucchinis and squash to cook over the bonfire.
+Offer your guests some sliced zucchini and squash to cook over the bonfire.

 — Marshmallows: Marshmallows are a bonfire essential.
 Serve alongside graham crackers and chocolate so your guests will have everything they need to make delicious s’mores.
 You can also remix the classic s’more by offering fixings like fruit preserves, pretzels, and peanut butter.